StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 utilize GitOps methods to your deployments.
 GitOps is a set of practices, such as version control, collaboration, compliance and continuous delivery, and apply them to your infrastructure to achieve a certain level of automation.
-GitOps uses a Git Repository as a single source of truth for all of your configurations regarding infrastructure and applications.
+GitOps uses a Git repository as single source of truth for all of your configuration options, for both infrastructure and applications.

 With the use of GitOps through FluxCD you have a set of tools that allows you to